 A user launches the SharePoint Add-in from SharePoint.
 The design of the add-in determines how this is done:

-Regardless of how the add-in is launched, SharePoint must get a context token that it can send to the Contoso.com application, so it asks ACS to create a context token that contains information about the SharePoint context including the current user, the remote application URL, and other information.
+Regardless of how the add-in is launched, SharePoint must get a context token that it can send to the Contoso.com application, so it asks ACS to create a context token that contains information about the SharePoint context, including the current user, the remote application URL, and other information.
 The context token also contains an encrypted refresh token.

 If the Contoso.com application is surfaced in an add-in part, SharePoint renders the page that hosts the add-in part and adds the context token to the URL that the IFRAME in the add-in part calls to get its contents.
-If the Contoso.com application is full page, SharePoint redirects the browser to Constoso.com and includes the context token as a part of the redirect response.
+If the Contoso.com application is full page, SharePoint redirects the browser to Contoso.com and includes the context token as a part of the redirect response.

 The context token is included in the browser request that is sent to the Contoso.com server.

 Each access token is specific to the user account that is specified in the original request for authorization, and grants access only to the service (in this case, SharePoint) that is specified in that request.
 Refresh tokens are longer lived (six months when this article was written) and can also be cached.
 So, the same refresh token can be redeemed for a new access token from ACS until the refresh token itself expires.
 (For more information about caching tokens, see Handle security tokens in provider-hosted low-trust SharePoint Add-ins.)

 - Contoso.com uses the access token to make a SharePoint REST API call or CSOM request to spnv.
 It does this by passing the OAuth access token in the HTTP Authorization header.
-(Sample code for creating the header is provided in the Office Developer Tools for Visual Studio if your remote component is hosted on a .NET platform.
+(Sample code for creating the header is provided in the Office Developer Tools for Visual Studio if your remote component is hosted on a .NET platform.)

-SharePoint validates the access token so that it is assured the token was issued by ACS.
+- SharePoint validates the access token so that it is assured the token was issued by ACS.
 It then sends the data that Contoso.com requested to Contoso.com or performs the create, read, update, or delete (CRUD) operation that Contoso.com requested.

-The Contoso.com application page renders in the browser (or in the IFRAME of the add-in part).
+- The Contoso.com application page renders in the browser (or in the IFRAME of the add-in part).